 Marlena Graves (M.Div) is a bi-racial, bilingual Puerto-Rican.
-She is the author of The Way Up Is Down: Finding Yourself by Forgetting Yourself (IVP, July 2020), Enneagram 9 Daily Readings (IVP, Winter 2021), A Beautiful Disaster: Finding Hope in the Midst of Brokenness (Brazos Press, 2014), Who's My Neighbor: Loving Our Neighbors as God Loves Us (Discovery House Publishers), and over 200 articles in a variety of venues.
+She is the author of The Way Up Is Down: Becoming Yourself by Forgetting Yourself (IVP, July 2020), Forty Days on Being a Nine: Enneagram Daily Reflections (IVP, Winter 2021), A Beautiful Disaster: Finding Hope in the Midst of Brokenness (Brazos Press, 2014), Who's My Neighbor: Loving Our Neighbors as God Loves Us (Discovery House Publishers), and over 200 articles in a variety of venues.
 She is pursuing her Ph.D. in American Culture Studies at Bowling Green State University with a focus on evangelicals and race, immigration, poverty, and possibly gender.
 She lives in the Toledo, Ohio, area with her husband and three daughters.

 Posts By This Author

 I SIT IN one of our robin’s-egg blue chairs on our front porch, one of my favorite places on earth.
 It has been a haven of peace, a slice of paradise amid the pandemic.
 It is dark.
 And late.
 And chilly.
 No one is around.
 Looking up between two branches of our mature red maple, I can see at least one star twinkling.